ToeKnee013/Credit-Card-Analysis/README.md

 Furthermore, the kaggle usability rating is an astonishing 10.0!
 This dataset seems to be credible and reliable.

 ## Process
 The tools I will be working with are MySQL for transforming and surface level analysis, Tableau for visualization of findings, and Microsoft PowerPoint for sharing insights as well as a brief overview of the process.
+Below is a brief summary of the process.

+- Created the 'credit_customers' table
+- no ```NULL``` values were found
+- no duplicate values were found